 - Efficient Market Data with Processing on Background Thread: Yes.

 - Select Global Settings >> Data/Trade Service Settings on the menu.

-- In the Service list box, select SC Data - All Services or SC Forex Data (FXCM).
-Additionally, the Sierra Chart Real-time and Historical Forex/CFD Data Service is integrated with most other Data and Trading services Sierra Chart supports.
-You can also access this data feed at the same time when using any of the following services and can set the Service setting to one of these:
+- In the Service list box, select SC Data - All Services.
+Additionally, the Sierra Chart Real-time and Historical Forex/CFD Data Service is integrated with all the other Trading services Sierra Chart supports meaning this data is still accessible when using those Trading services in Sierra Chart.

 - Press OK.

 - Select File >> Connect to Data Feed.

 - If there are messages added to the Message Log indicating a problem connecting to the Data server, or you cannot connect, then refer to Help Topic 1.2.